 There’s another thing about us humans, though; we seem to have trouble actually taking that first step.
 And the steps after that?
 Friggin’… FORGET IT!
 Those steps are taken even less frequently.
 That’s why those psychologists call it the intention-behavior gap.

-Peter Gollwitzer and some other researchers at NYU released a paper a few year ago entitled, “When Intentions Go Public: Does Social Reality Widen the Intention-Behavior Gap?”
+Peter Gollwitzer and some other researchers at NYU released a paper in 2009 entitled, “When Intentions Go Public: Does Social Reality Widen the Intention-Behavior Gap?”
 In this paper, they detail the findings of their research on the effects of announcing one’s goals on the intention-behavior gap.

 In the experiments they conducted, they asked a group of people to define a goal they’d like to achieve.
 For the experiment, they would be given 45 minutes to work on the goal.
 Here’s the play: half of the group announced their goals to the room, while the other half kept their traps shut.